 How Do Solar Optimisers Work?

-When considering investing in a solar panel or solar tile setup for your home or business, or if you already have a solar setup, a solar optimiser will allow you to be more efficient with solar power.
+Whether you’re considering investing in a solar panel or tile setup, or if you already have a solar setup, solar optimisers will allow you to be more efficient with your generated power.

 Solar Power Jargon You’ll Need To Know

-Before we delve into solar optimisers, there’s some jargon related to solar power you’ll need to be familiar with:
+Before we delve into optimisers for solar panels, there’s some jargon related to solar power you’ll need to be familiar with first:

 • AC – alternating current.
 This is the type of power that a house or commercial premises will use.